Draw any Supply Chain on a Map of the World — and See How it Performs!

 Then simulate that supply chain’s operations to see how well it performs.
 Based on simulation results, keep refining your model (changing and moving the four entities) until you get a supply chain that gives you the best performance.

-SCM Globe leverages Google Maps (or other mapping applications such as Apple Maps, OpenStreetMap, etc.) and lets you define the four entities to model real supply chains or design new ones.
-Shown here is the actual supply chain of a company that makes furniture in Indonesia and sells to customers around the world.
+SCM Globe leverages Google Maps and lets you define the four entities to model real supply chains or design new ones.
+These screenshots show a real supply chain for a company that makes furniture in Indonesia and sells to customers around the world.

 — FAST TRACK QUICK START —

-Scan through the five links below and you will have what you need to get started (you can always learn more advanced techniques as the need arises).
+Scan through the six links below and you will have what you need to get started (you can learn more advanced techniques as the need arises).
 The short videos and tutorials will take 15 – 30 minutes.
-You will avoid confusion and frustration if you go through these now.
-And be sure to look at the FAQs.
+You will avoid confusion and frustration if you check these out.
+And be sure to look at the FAQs too… 🙂

 - Video Tutorials – three short videos show how to start building supply chain models and running simulations